 We will focus on the following reflection questions (Tuesday):

-Today we will read Chapter 11.1 and part of 11.2 and fill in the guided notes section in our Notebook.
+Today we will read Chapter 11.1 and part of 11.2 and fill in the guided reading chart.

 Once we have had a change to read each of the sections we will then put our data on the following flow map and use the following power point to fill in the second page of our notes:

 PowerPoint: America’s 3 Growing Regions

 In class we will be breaking up into groups of 4 to examine the relationship between the creation of the listed inventions in section 11.1 and their larger social and economic impact on the country as a whole.

 We will use the following guided questions below and share our findings to the class.
 Once completed we will fill the flow map shown above.